ThomasVitale/llm-apps-java-spring-ai/05-document-readers/document-readers-pdf-ollama/README.md

 ## Calling the application

-You can now call the application that will use Ollama and llama2 to load text documents as embeddings and generate an answer to your questions based on those documents (RAG pattern).
+You can now call the application that will use Ollama and llama2 to load PDF documents as embeddings and generate an answer to your questions based on those documents (RAG pattern).
 This example uses [httpie](https://httpie.io) to send HTTP requests.

 ```shell